motusdao/Mentalhealth-staking/README.md

 - 🧠 Subsidies are distributed to certified mental health professionals
 - 📲 Optimized for lightweight mobile use via MiniPay + viem
 - 🔐 Institutional & community pool model
+- 🎨 Modern dark theme UI with cyan accents
+- 📱 Responsive design for both desktop and mobile

 ---